 I broke up the monotony of pretending to work last week with a short trip to Rotterdam, by train.

-Sarah’s pointless fact: The opposite to tagskryt is flygsham, meaning literally flight shame.
+Sarah’s pointless fact: A related word to tagskryt is flygsham, meaning literally flight shame.

 Eurostar have been advertising these journeys for £35, but it’s the usual deal where it’s £35 to go and anything up to £300 to come back, depending what day you want to travel.
 I rifled through the options and managed to find a trip for around £80 return.